Why blog? Blogging is underestimated; there are multiple benefits of blogging. It is an effective way to grow a business

 Therefore search engines rank good content.

 When people think about a blog they often only think about written content, but a blog is so much more.
 It’s a place to host photos, illustrations, video and sound too.

-Although I suggest writing – the written word is one powerful medium.
+I suggest you start with the written word, it’s one powerful medium.

 How content helps a website

 A domain name is another word used to mean ‘website address’.
 The word domain encompasses everything that is hosted there – website, blog, shop and media.

 An up to date, well used, popular and trusted domain is ranked higher by search engines.

 The way a search engine calculates this is through SEO factors such as backlinks (incoming links from other sites), click through rates, value, security, longevity, social shares and consistency.

 To grow a business online it is necessary to expand the reach of a domain.
 The best way to do that is using an extension of a website – a blog.

 Make the domain visible by targeting multiple key phrases within one industry.

 Create and host worthwhile, original content to teach, entertain or inspire an audience.
 With each valuable article the domain will become stronger.

 A blog is a way to reach out to people and convert them to clients.
 This is known as inbound marketing or search engine marketing.